-Our gallery below revisits the old Hulme, a place where memories and friendships were forged by a sense of survival and belonging.
+Our gallery below revisits the old Hulme, a place where memories and lifelong friendships were forged by a sense of survival and belonging.

-Article by Paul Wright http://www.twitter.com/mrpaulwright
+Article by Paul Wright for British Culture Archive. www.twitter.com/mrpaulwright